esto-openscan/OpenScan3-pi-gen/DOCUMENTATION.md

 - **No dashboard on port 80**
   - Check services: `systemctl status nginx node-red-openscan`.
-  - Confirm Node-RED is listening on `127.0.0.1:1880` and nginx config exists at `/etc/nginx/sites-available/default`.
+  - Confirm Node-RED is listening on `127.0.0.1:1880` and its snippet exists at `/etc/nginx/openscan3/locations-enabled/50-nodered.conf`.

 - **UI shows setup screen / device not initialized**
   - Check OpenScan3: `systemctl status openscan3` and `journalctl -u openscan3 -e -f`.